MonkmanMH/martinmonkman/content/authors/admin/_index.md

 #- Visitors
 ---

-An innovative and entrepeneurial data science and research leader with a national reputation for creating value for public sector organizations, and finding trusted data-driven answers to public policy, business outcome, and program performance questions.
+An innovative and entrepeneurial data science and research practitioner, leader and educator with a national reputation for creating value for public sector organizations, and finding trusted data-driven answers to public policy, business outcome, and program performance questions.